lauren-alexandra/lauren-alexandra.github.io/_projects/habitat-suitability.md

 Data granules were processed into soil and elevation rasters through masking, scaling, cropping, and merging.
 The [xarray-spatial](https://docs.xarray.dev/en/stable/index.html) aspect function calculated aspect in degrees for each cell in a site elevation raster.
 Projected climate scenarios (medium and high emissions) for a monthly average of daily maximum near-surface air temperature in 2096-2099 were obtained from [MACAV2]((https://climate.northwestknowledge.net/MACA/index.php)), scoped to site boundaries, assigned a longitude coordinate range aligned with existing rasters, and converted from Kelvin to Fahrenheit.
 Sites and corresponding attributes were plotted using the [hvplot API](https://hvplot.holoviz.org/) and exported to rasters.

+Given optimal characteristics for each site variable, a habitat suitability score was identified for each site leveraging a fuzzy Gaussian function to assign scores for each raster cell based on proximity to ideal site values.
+For each site and medium emissions scenario, variable rasters were harmonized across resolution and projection, suitability layers calculated and multiplied, and then combined into a final raster.

 #### Analysis

 Import Libraries